Cloaklet/Cloak/README.md

   </a>
 </p>

-A simple GUI app for gocryptfs, using web tech stack.
-Works on macOS and Linux.
+Cloak is a simple GUI for gocryptfs built with Golang and web tech.
+It works on macOS and Linux.

+Features:

+- A simple UI for managing your gocryptfs vaults, just like Cryptomator.
+- Password changing / password resetting (with master key).
+- Warn you about password strength.
+- Fast to launch or quit.
+- Internationalization.
+Current supported languages:
+  - English
+  - Simplified Chinese

 UI / interaction mimicked from Cryptomator.
-English and Simplified Chinese are included.

 # Usage